 The Autogrill Board of Directors is regularly called.
-In 2013, it met 11 times (with an average duration of approx. 3 hours).
-Ten meetings are expected for 2013 (3 of which have already been held as of the date of this Report).
+In 2014, it met 11 times (with an average duration of approx. three hours).
+Ten meetings are expected for 2015 (3 of which have already been held as of the date of this Report, as well as an extraordinary meeting on 24 February 2015).